 Make a Parenting Plan

 A Washington Forms Online interview.
-Do-it-yourself court forms and instructions on LawHelp Interactive to create a Parenting Plan proposal or order in a family law case.
+Self-help court forms and instructions on LawHelp Interactive to create a Parenting Plan proposal or order in a family law case.

 This free program asks questions and uses your answers to complete your forms.
 When you finish the interview, you can save, edit, email, download or print your completed forms.
 You will get instructions to help with your next steps.